 If your parent develops a serious illness, such as dementia or cancer, the financial consequences will probably be the last thing on your mind.
-But the fact is that elderly people who are ill or have a health condition may be entitled to attendance allowance.
+But elderly people who are ill or have a health condition may be entitled to attendance allowance.
 It’s a non means-tested benefit and it could make a big difference to your income.

 Benefits for people with an illness or disability

-Attendance Allowance This benefit is available to anyone who’s aged 65 or over.
-It’s not means tested, it’s tax free and it may mean they’re eligible for other benefits, such as the pension credit.
+This benefit is available to anyone who’s aged 65 or over.
+It’s not means tested, it’s tax free.
+And it may mean they’re eligible for other benefits, such as the pension credit.

 Attendance Allowance is paid at two different rates: